Are you a small business struggling to comply with SBA NAICS Small Business Size Standards?

 As a small business competing for federal government contracts, you will at some point experience the dilemma of having to defend or respond to an SBA size protest.
 This occurs after you are awarded a federal small business contract and a competitor challenges your small business size standard compliance by filing a small business size protest with the SBA.

 The hurdles that contractors face when not meeting the SBA small business size standard to the NAICS code assigned to the contract is that if you do not prevail after the SBA’s investigation then your company will lose the contract.
-Companies like your also face the following hurdles.
+Companies like yours also face the following hurdles.

 - Not knowing how to respond to the SBA’s inquiries during a size protest investigation